In this journey to reclaim my artistic self, I must tell you

 what we need to learn.

 He shares a story in this video about one of his first art classes where the teacher had them use only three colors.
-The primary colors and let me tell you upfront this is a game changer.
-He covers the difference between intensity and temperature and how to expand your mixing.
+The primary colors and let me tell you this is a game changer.

-It was a great afternoon and I probably watched that video a
+It was a great afternoon, and I probably watched that video a

 couple of times because I wanted to let what he was saying sink in.
-I also decided to keep a booklet handy for future mixing.
-It's loaded with empty pages so when I decide to mix new colors, I

 I am now looking at nature in a completely different light.

-I try to figure out how much of one hue I need to create a certain shade and it
+I try to figure out how much of one hue I need to create a certain shade, and it

 can be kind of tricky.
 It's also pretty fun!